juhalehtonen/elm-playground/README.md

 - Strong static typing, ensuring there are no silly type coercion bugs
 - Custom types & pattern matching, allows you to model problems clearly
 - Advanced tooling, such as the `time travel debugger`
-- Built in framework, known as the `Elm architecture` (which inspired Redux)
+- Built in framework, known as the `Elm architecture` (aka.
+Model-View-Update pattern)
-- **Crazy great error messages**, the compiler is the most helpful buddy ever
+- **Great error messages**, the compiler is the most helpful buddy ever

 ## Who uses Elm?